kerschke/flacco-tutorial/docs/cm.md

 # Gradient Homogeneity

 For every point within a cell's sample, the nearest neighbor is identified and afterwards, the normalized vectors, which are always rotated towards the better points, are computed.
 Then, all normalized vectors are summed up and divided by the maximal possible vector length (i.e. the number of points).
-In case of rather randomly distributed objective values, the fraction should be close to zero, because that would mean that the vectors are pointing in different directions.
+In case of rather randomly distributed objective values, the fraction should be close to zero as this would indicate vectors, which are pointing in different directions.
 In case of a strong trend the value should be close to one (i.e., all vectors point into the same direction).

 ```{r}
 X = createInitialDesign(n.obs = 1200, dim = 3)